ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 On this page, you will learn how to configure the Customer Portal feature to be editable with Page Builder.
 If you already configured Customer Portal, you can learn how to build it with a Page Builder in [User Documentation.]([[= user_doc =]]/customer_management/build_customer_portal/)

-First, you need to decide if you want to create and configure [one portal](#create-and-configure-one-portal) or [multiple portals](#create-and-configure-multiple-portals).
+First, you need to decide if you want to create and configure [one portal](#create-and-configure-one-portal) or [multiple portals](#create-and-configure-multiple-portals) setup.

 ## Create and configure one portal

+This setup is recommended for simple use cases with one Customer Portal for all markets.
+If you plan to expand your portal portfolio in the future, see [multiple portal configuration](#create-and-configure-multiple-portals).

 ### Configure Page Builder access to Customer Portal

-First, create a Customer Portal page, its location ID will be later specified in the configuration as [a tree root](multisite_configuration.md#location-tree).
+First, create a Customer Portal page, its location ID will be later specified in the configuration.
 To do it, go to **Content** -> **Content structure**, and select **Customer Portal Page**.

 For now, you only need to add a name and a description in the Field view, you can find it in the top toolbar on the left side.